TriNet Zenefits: Workplace culture

-On February 26, 2016, Zenefits laid off 250 people, about 17 percent of its employees.
-In June the company laid off another 9 percent (106 additional people).
+Regulatory settlements and fines

 In July, Zenefits reached its first state regulatory settlement with Tennessee for $62,500, four months after the company's initial self-reporting of compliance issues to the states in which they had been operating.
 Settlements with additional states followed.
 On November 28, Zenefits was fined $7 million by California's insurance regulator for allegedly disobeying insurance laws.

+In 2017, the company was fined $1.2 million for violations against New York Insurance Law.

+Transformation and further layoffs

 On February 3, 2017, Jay Fulcher was appointed as new CEO and Chairman.
 On February 9, Zenefits announced it would be laying off 45% of its workforce as a way to "move toward an operating model that is sustainable and better reflects the needs of our current business" as noted by Fulcher in a memo sent to employees.
 In September, the company changed its business model from an insurance broker to a SaaS software platform for brokers, offering HR, payroll, benefits and wellness applications to small businesses and insurance brokers.
-It also announced it was partnering with Atlanta-based broker OneDigital to begin to offer broker partner-based regional support.
+It also announced it was partnering with Atlanta-based broker OneDigital to offer broker partner-based regional support.
 OneDigital became the first member of Zenefits' new Broker Partner Program.

 In October 2018, the company began offering a well-being product in conjunction with American businesswoman Arianna Huffington's wellness company Thrive Global.

 In April 2020, Zenefits laid off 15% of its staff due to the COVID-19 pandemic.
-In August, the company added collaboration tools People Hub and Employee Engagement Surveys to assist managers with managing remote workforces during the Coronavirus.

 In January 2021, the company launched a healthcare plan shopping feature on its platform.

+Decline and acquisition

 In March 2021, the company entered a financing agreement with private equity firm Francisco Partners that gave the firm control of the company.
 Forbes reported that the company's value had declined significantly by that time.

-Forbes reported that the company's value had declined substantially since its 2013 valuation.

-In February 2022, Zenefits was acquired by Francisco Partners-owned TriNet and was renamed to Trinet Zenefits.
+In February 2022, Zenefits was acquired by Francisco Partners-owned TriNet and was renamed to TriNet Zenefits.

-Services

-Zenefits offers a platform for small and mid-sized businesses to administer and manage benefits; HR functions such as time tracking, onboarding and employee record keeping; payroll; performance and well-being.
-The company also offers users access to human resource and payroll advisors.

-The platform includes collaboration tools to assist managers with managing newly remote or hybrid workforces.
-Its People Hub integrates various messaging, collaboration, and interaction features inside Zenefits.
-Its Employee Engagement Surveys help track company morale and show how motivated employees are in their jobs.
-The platform also includes an online healthcare plan shopping feature, as well as a cash price insurance model offered by partner Sidecar Health.